Skip to main content

 • Reduced Disease Transmission By preventing disease outbreaks within the herd, vaccination reduces the risk of transmitting pathogens through colostrum.
 This helps ensure that colostrum is safe and beneficial for newborn calves.

-• Improved Herd Health Healthy cows produce better quality colostrum.
+• Improved Herd Health Healthy cows produce better-quality colostrum.
 Vaccination contributes to overall herd health, leading to more consistent and reliable colostrum quality.

 Best Practices for Colostrum Management